 - Will the community provide tax abatement or other tax incentives?

-- Is there state and/or local financial assistance available?
+- Is there federal, state, and/or local financial assistance available?

-- Are there advantages such as training programs, etc. available?
+- Are there advantages or cost-sharing such as training programs, etc. available?

 11. Other Business Factors

 - What is the business or community atmosphere?